WesleyYep/exchange/docs/exchange-core.md

 SubmitOrder - Submit an order for an instrument at a price
     Order messages - Instrument is the Routing Key (to allow consumers to process on specific instruments)
                    - orderId and state is ignored
+In RabbitMQ SubmitOrder is a "direct" exchange.
+Messages are sent to the exchange with a "routing key" of the instrument name.
+The ExchangeNodes only listen for submissions for the instruments they are processing by binding a queue for each instrument using the instrument as the "binding key".

 CancelOrder
     Order messages - Only the order id and the correlation id are used.